UCF vs. Kent State: Odds, spread, over/under - August 31

 UCF vs. Kent State Betting Trends

-- The Knights covered the spread when playing as at least 36.5-point favorites in their only opportunity last season.

-- Kent State covered five times in 12 matchups with a spread last season.
+- Kent State put together a 5-7-0 record against the spread last year.

-- The Golden Flashes covered the spread when playing as at least 36.5-point underdogs in their only opportunity last season.
+- The Golden Flashes were an underdog by 36.5 points or more once last year, and covered the spread.

 UCF & Kent State 2023 Futures Odds